Oriental Roller: Flying style

 The key hallmark of the Oriental Roller is its flying style.
 They show a variety of different figures in the air, which are single somersaults, double somersaults, rolling (a number of uncountable somersaults), rotation with open wings, nose dives, sudden change of direction during flight and very rarely axial turns.
 Some breeds fly up to 1000 m high, others stay in the air for several hours.

 The aerobatics that these Oriental Rollers perform are comparable to those of the Galatz Roller and Birmingham Roller pigeons.

+Oriental Rollers are swift flyers and can fly for a few hours if trained.

+Characteristics

+The head is rather long with a long straight beak and white eyes.
+Two of the unusual features is that the wings are carried below the tail, and that tail has between 14 and 20 feathers, making a slight arch.

+Oriental Rollers have no oil glands at the roots of their tails, causing them to be loose-feathered compared to Birmingham Rollers.
+The breeds' squabs are hatched with little to no down on their bodies.